From entrepreneurs and executives to entry-level workers and mid-level managers, everyone is striving to find the perfect work–life balance.

 A better option than just setting some hours for work and using a to-do list is to create a detailed schedule.
 When adding items to your schedule think about what you’ll be in the mood to do at different times of the day.
 Some people like to tackle their most challenging tasks at the start of the workday, whereas others need an hour or two to wake up.

 It’s best to create a schedule for the entire day (or at least most of it — you can leave some blocks free to do what you feel like in the moment).
-Make sure to include some time every day for exercise, relaxation, and hobbies.
+This allows you to build a work–life balance into your schedule.
+Make sure you include some time every day for exercise, relaxation, and hobbies.
 This way, if you ever have a less productive day than normal, you’ll not be tempted to continue working into your leisure time.